TV footage appears to show deliberate attack on North Korean | New Country 923

 A later statement from Hwang’s office said South Korea will cooperate with the international community to make an unspecified “strong” response to North Korea over the killing.

-Associated Press writers Yuri Kageyama in Tokyo and Hyung-jin Kim in Seoul, South Korea, contributed to this report.
+Associated Press writers Yuri Kageyama in Tokyo, Hyung-jin Kim in Seoul, South Korea, and Niniek Karmini in Jakarta contributed to this report.